GreenBlackSky/Client_server_test/README.md

 * `addshared` module contains method `get_abs_path`, which gets absolute path to project directory.
 On include it modifyes local `PYTHONPATH` (for this run of project) by including `shared` directory.

 Although, these components are quite naive, they are designed to be replaceble.
 Query-handling in `ServerCore` can be improved by using Celery.
-JSON as database, TUI as user interface, TCP for networking - any of this components can be replaced by more mature solution.
+SQLite as database, TUI as user interface, TCP for networking - any of this components can be replaced by more mature solution.

 ## Path of request